June Millington

-June Millington (born April 14, 1948) is a Filipina-American guitarist, songwriter, producer, educator, and actress.
-She was the co-founder and lead guitarist of the all-female rock band Fanny, which was active from 1970 to 1974.
-Millington has been called "a godmother of women's music", and the co-founder and artistic director of the Institute for the Musical Arts (IMA) in Goshen, Massachusetts.
+June Elizabeth Millington (born April 14, 1948) is a Filipina-American guitarist, songwriter, producer, educator, and actress.

+Millington was the founder of the music groups the Svelts and Wild Honey, before becoming co-founder and lead guitarist of the all-female rock band Fanny, which was active from 1970 to 1974.
+Millington has been called "a godmother of women's music", and is the co-founder and artistic director of the Institute for the Musical Arts (IMA) in Goshen, Massachusetts.

 Early life

 June Elizabeth Millington was born in Manila, the Philippines, on April 14, 1948, the eldest of the seven children of Filipina socialite "Yola" Yolanda Leonor Limjoco Millington (born February 10, 1922, in Lian, Batangas, the Philippines; died December 19, 2002, in California, U.S.), and former United States Navy Lt.
 Commander John "Jack" Howard Millington (born September 18, 1915, in Burlington, Vermont; died June 24, 1980, in Bristol, Vermont).
 He had graduated from the United States Naval Academy in 1939, and was a son of Professor Howard G. Millington, a noted folklorist.
 June Millington's parents were married in Manila in May 1947, and divorced in California in March 1970.
-Millington is the older sister of bassist Jean Y. Millington Adamian (born May 25, 1949, in Manila), Richard J. Millington, Stephen H. Millington, James E. Millington, David S. Millington, and Sylvia F. G. Millington Lyons.
+Millington is the older sister of bassist Jean Y. Millington Adamian.